haiku/website/content/guides/virtualizing/xen.md

 As Xen is not currently officially available in the official repositories, you will have to use the [Arch User Repository (AUR)](https://aur.archlinux.org/) in order to install Xen.

-Of course, you can use your favorite [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) in order to install the `xen` package.
-AUR helpers make the process of installing packages from the AUR a lot less tedious.
+Of course, you can use an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) in order to install the `xen` package.
 However, the most universal way of installing Xen in Arch Linux would be the following:

 ```sh
 pacman -Syu